-то: Chair and Directors File No: 1855 03 SUBJECT: National Disaster Mitigation Pro ogram Grant Application DESCRIPTION: Derek Sutherland, Team Leader, Protective Services, dated July 4, 2018.
+то: Chair and Directors File No: 1855 03 SUBJECT: National Disaster Mitigation Program Grant Application DESCRIPTION: Derek Sutherland, Team Leader, Protective Services, dated July 4, 2018.
 National Disaster Mitigation Program grant application.
 RECOMMENDATION #1: THAT: the Board empower the authorized signatories to apply for a National Disaster Mitigation Program Grant for up to \$300,000 to complete a risk assessment project to identify flood and landslide hazards within the Columbia Watershed.
 The CSRD will provide in-house contributions to support the project and overall grant management.
-RECOMMENDATION #2: agreement with BCG Engineering horized signatories to enter into an Inc. in an amount not to exceed subject to the receipt of a National or up to \$300,000.

-The Fraser Basin Council (FBC) has recently received funding through the National Disaster Mitigation Program (NDMP) to conduct flood and landslide risk analysis in the Thompson Watershed.
-FBC has retained BGC Engineering Inc. to assist with the project.
+RECOMMENDATION #2: THAT: the Board empower the authorized signatories to enter into an agreement with BCG Engineering Inc. in an amount not to exceed \$300,000 including applicable taxes subject to the receipt of a National Disaster Mitigation Program grant for up to \$300,000.
+SHORT SUMMARY: • BC) has recently received funding threat flood and landslide risk analysis in c. to assist with the project. ly approached the CSRD and identifie work conducted in the Thompson Wa ral Areas A, and B. The work conducted through this risk assessment will identify landslide and flood risk to properties in order to guide future mitigation projects funded through other grant streams.
+This information could also be used to guide future planning, policy and regulation decisions.
+VOTING: Unweighte Corporate d 🗌 LGA Part 14 🔲 Weigh (Unweighted) Corpo